TechShreyash/TGDrive/README.md

 - **Multiple Bots/Clients:** Support for multiple bots/clients for file operations and streaming from Telegram.
 - **Large File Support:** Upload files up to 4GB using Telegram Premium accounts.
 - **Auto Pinger:** Built-in feature to keep the website active by preventing idle timeouts.
+- **URL Upload Support:** Upload files directly to TG Drive from any direct download link of a file.

 ## Tech Stack